Shell Pond cleanup & wetland restoration

 Revitalizing the Site

-PG&E has submitted a draft cleanup plan, called a Statement of Basis, to DTSC for review and anticipates the agency will make the draft Statement of Basis available for public comment in late summer 2019.
-The plan proposes to use a remediation method called managed natural recovery at Shell Pond.
-This green method uses plants, their root systems and naturally occurring fungi and bacteria to organically break-down contaminants found in the pond.
-PG&E would also add clean soil and plants to act as a protective cover over areas of the Carbon Black Area that are not already covered with wetland vegetation.
-This proposed plan provides long-term protection of public health and the environment, limits material being placed in landfill and minimizes impacts in the community.
-Should the plan be approved, PG&E anticipates cleanup work would begin in 2020 and last for at least five years.
+In December 2019, DTSC approved the site cleanup plan, called a Statement of Basis, which calls for managed natural recovery at Shell Pond.
+This green method uses plants, their root systems, and naturally occurring fungi and bacteria to organically break down contaminants found in the waste.
+PG&E will also monitor and maintain the clean soil and plants that act as a protective cover over portions of the Carbon Black Area.
+The company may also add additional soil cover to northern areas of the Carbon Black Area in the future where they have not previously been covered by clean soil and/or plants.
+This approved plan provides long-term protection of human health and the environment while limiting material placed in local landfills and overall impacts to the community.

 PG&E annually sponsors and volunteers at Bay Point’s Unity in Community event.